tytydraco/yessleep/out/My_girlfriend_bought_a_new_coat_and_it_changed_her_in_horrifying_ways.md

 “*Don’t*,” She warned in a whisper hardly her own.
 “You’ll crease it.”

 Then my girlfriend turned off the television and rose from the sofa with arms stretching upwards.
-The fabric seemed to have stopped tightening, thankfully, and it groaned as Alissa flexed her appendages outwards.
-She, on the other hand, hardly seemed aware of what was happening to her.
+The fabric seemed to have stopped tightening, thankfully, and it groaned woefully as Alissa flexed her arms.
+She, on the other hand, seemed peaceful.
+Blissfully aware of what was happening to her.
 Though her red complexion had faded, the pendulum seemed to be swinging in the other direction.
 She was starting to grow *pale*.
 Her skin appeared dry and cracked.

 “Water…” She begged me, before surprisingly *removing* the coat from her frail body.